Supersymmetry and trace formulas II. Selberg trace formula: Selberg trace formula on compact Riemann surfaces

+Thus we have proved that insertion of a special singular defect into the path integral provides the information about the full spectrum, in contrast with the naive path integral without defects.

-Note that formula \eqref{eq:maineq} should be understood in terms of generalized functions, since $Z(iT)$ not a convergent series for $T\in \mathbb R$.
-Instead, we use the boundness of the spectrum of $\Delta$ on a Riemann surface $X$, which makes $Z(iT)$ analytic on the lower-half plane $\text{Im}\,T<0$.
-This allows us to consider the equality \eqref{eq:maineq} as the boundary limit of such analytic function at the lower half plane.
-Therefore, once we evaluate $Z(iT)$ using the localization, it is necessary to analytically continue to the imaginary time in order to obtain canonical partition function.
+Note that formula \eqref{eq:maineq} should be understood in the sense of generalized functions, since $Z(iT)$ is not a convergent series for real $T$.
+Instead, we use the boundness of the spectrum of $\Delta$ on a Riemann surface $X$, which makes $Z(iT)$ analytic on the lower half-plane $\text{Im}\,T<0$.
+This allows us to consider the equality \eqref{eq:maineq} as a boundary limit of analytic functions at the lower half-plane.
+Therefore, once we evaluate $Z(iT)$ using the localization, it is necessary to analytically continue to the imaginary time in order to obtain the canonical partition function.